aqreed/PyVLM/README.md

 ```

 Please find a example notebook on the ['examples'](https://github.com/aqreed/PyVLM/tree/master/examples) folder that you can open locally, or just try [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/aqreed/PyVLM/master?filepath=examples) to launch online interactive Jupyter notebooks.

----
-**NOTE**:
-PyVLM is under development and might change in the near future.
-In particular, we are working on improving the drag calculation method.

----

 ### Dependencies